ss3sim/binning/README.md

 5. Run steps 2 and 3, which may take a week or longer and a lot of disk space.

-6. Run step 4 to reproduce plots (not in the paper) and figures (are in the paper
+6. Run step 4 to reproduce plots (not in the paper) and figures (are in the paper.

+If you just want to explore the results you can accomplish this by running the load_results.R script (after doing step 4 above).
+The results are now loaded into the workspace.
+See the script file for the contents of the files.